fjebaker/blog/pages/2021-11-geodesic-equations.md

 Symbolics.jl is still a maturing library, and cannot simplify or expand equations as effectively as veteran toolkits like SageMath.
 Likewise, the `solve_for` function in Symbolics.jl is currently limited to only linear equations, which quickly becomes problematic in non-linear coordinates.

-In the above case of the Eddington-Finkelstein metric, the expressions produced with Julia are considerably more complex that those produced with SageMath, although Julia is orders of magnitude faster.
-These differences are even more drastic, both in complexity and speed, when examining more involved metrics, such as Kerr-Newman in Boyer-Lindquist coordinates.
+In the above case of the Eddington-Finkelstein metric, the expressions produced with Julia are considerably more complex that those produced with SageMath.
+These differences are even more drastic when examining more involved metrics, such as Kerr-Newman in Boyer-Lindquist coordinates.
 If obtaining simplified equations is the desire, it is unsurprising SageMath is the better tool, but it is impressive how much Julia is already able to accomplish in this domain.
+Furthermore, as one might expect, Julia remains orders of magnitude faster!

 ## Integrating the geodesic equation

-Using `build_function`, we can use the `geodesic_eqs` function to construct a Julia function that we can wrap and pass to DifferentialEquations.jl to solve.
+Using Symbolics.jl's `build_function`, we can use `geodesic_eqs` to construct a Julia function that we can wrap and pass an integration problem to DifferentialEquations.jl.
 An implementation of this may look like:

 ```julia
 function build_ode(g, coords, v, args)